26F-Studio/Techrater/docs/api.md

 #### Description

-Check if the refresh token is valid, renew TTL of refresh token, then return a newly generated access token along with the refresh token
+Check if the refresh token is valid, renew TTL of refresh token,

+then return a newly generated access token along with the refresh token.

 #### Request